Unit Testing Best Practises

 }

-Avoid Validating Private Methods
+#### Avoid Validating Private Methods <a href="#user-content-avoid-validating-private-methods" id="user-content-avoid-validating-private-methods"></a>

 There should be no need to test a private method.
 Private methods are an implementation detail.
 At some point in the code there will be a public method that calls the private method as part of its process.
 What matters is the end result from the public facing method.
 If you feel the desire to test a private method you are leaning towards debugging, which is not the intent of a unit test.

-Code Coverage
+### Code Coverage <a href="#user-content-code-coverage-1" id="user-content-code-coverage-1"></a>

 All aspects of a method should be properly covered with unit tests.
-That means every if/else, try/catch, switch/case, and return should have a corresponding test provided.
+That means every `if/else`, `try/catch`, `switch/case`, and `return` should have a corresponding test provided.
 This is part of the process of 'proving' the code works as expected.

 example: